VerdiB/wp_allergenen_free/allergens-dietary/README.md

 - An option to change the status of an allergen (active or inactive)
 - Allergen title visible when hovering over it
 - A submenu with info about the plugin
-- A standard image for an allergen without an image selected
 - UK translations
 - UX/conform front-end
 - Made the plugin wordpress theme friendly